mbaldwinsmith/virtu-awake/TraitSkillMemories_All.md

   - T3: Even at my best, I looked for what might fade.

 - Psychically Deaf / Dull
-  - T1: The simâ€™s undertone was muted / faint.
+  - T1: The sim's undertone was muted / faint.
   - T2: Emotional hum stayed distant / soft.
   - T3: At peak, the unseen layer was quiet / low.

 - Psychically Sensitive / Hypersensitive
-  - T1: The simâ€™s undertone was present / loud.
+  - T1: The sim's undertone was present / loud.
   - T2: Emotional hum was noticeable / insistent.
   - T3: At peak, the unseen layer was clear / overwhelming.